gimio/docs/leaderboard/README.md

 - can set lower score is better
 - min and max value of score
 - is summable [more](#is-summable)
+- define leader board for period time (for fastivals, ...)

 ## format types